Histrelin Implant (Prostate Cancer)

 - Follow up with the doctor as you have been told.

 - This medicine may raise some hormone levels in your body during the first few weeks of taking it.
 Disease signs may get worse before getting better.
-Tell your doctor if you have any new signs or if your disease signs are worse for longer than a few weeks after starting histrelin implant.
+Tell your doctor if you have any new signs or if your disease signs are worse for longer than a few weeks after starting histrelin implant (prostate cancer).

 - This medicine lowers some hormone levels in your body.
 This may cause some effects like change in breast size, breast soreness or tenderness, testicle changes in men, change in sex ability in men, hot flashes, or sweating.
 Talk with your doctor.